serokell/blog-posts/whats-that-typeclass-alternative/article.md

    <hr />
    </details>

-2. To be able to give the user better information about what actually went wrong in case of parser failure (parser didn't match? parser reached end of input?) replace the inner the `Maybe a` with a `Either err a` and fix class instances:
+2. To be able to give the user better information about what went wrong in case of parser failure (parser didn't match? parser reached the end of input?), replace the inner `Maybe a` with a `Either err a` and fix class instances:

    ```haskell
    newtype Parser2 err i a =